 Commodity Grade Coffee

 You might be thinking, how on earth can ground coffee harm my health?
 Let me explain...
-Unfortunately, as the name suggests, commodity is a low grade classification of coffee grown for mass production.
+Unfortunately, as the name suggests, commodity is a low-grade classification of coffee grown for mass production.

-Larger cooperations follow unethical farming practises to increase production output.
+Larger cooperations follow unethical farming practices to increase production output.
 Don't get me wrong, they help supply billions of people with coffee around the world, but there are better ways to operate with health and our planet in mind.

 This means commodity grade coffee can be harmful to health as Holly Roser suggests.